 - A real ‘find’ in Florence, wonderful pizza & pasta, Cucineria La Mattonaia, Via della Mattonaia, 19R, 50121 Firenze FI.

 - Caffe Italiano (the pizzeria not the Osteria).
+This is the local favorite pick if you ask any of my Italian friends.
 They only have three choices – Margarita, Napoli or Marinara.
 Show up around 7pm to get a spot in this tiny location near S.Croce.

 - You may be surprised but one of the best pizzas in Florence is definitely at the Mozzarella bar on via tornabuoni!

 - A local favorite is Pizzeria Spera,Via della Cernaia, 9, Firenze near the Cure district of Florence, it gets packed quickly so making reservations would be wise!